Memory Care FAQ

 Should I feel guilty about lying to my loved one with dementia?

-The most beneficial thing you can do for yourself is eliminating the word “lying” from your vocabulary.
+The most beneficial thing you can do for yourself is to eliminate the word “lying” from your vocabulary.
 Instead, adopt a new term: Embracing Their Reality.
-This means that we agree with and believe what our loved ones tell us, even if we know that story is false.
+This means we agree with and believe what our loved ones tell us, even if we know that story is false.

 Although it may appear that you are lying, keep in mind that a person with dementia does not necessarily live in the same reality as you or me, so what is true for them must also be true for us.
 Trying to “correct” someone with dementia by arguing with them does not work.